jordanisonline/digidiscussions/README.md

 # digidiscussions
-This is for the digidiscussions
+This repo is for the digidiscussions